 The last month has seen an abundance of articles about the wonders of German education.
+Namely about free education, by the way, if you are also thinking about searching for a university, but you are worried that you will have problems with your studies, because sometimes you need help, you are looking for someone to write my assignment and you don't know who to turn to, no worry, firstly, you need to concentrate on the task, secondly, search for relevant information, thirdly, ask for help from services, friends, teachers.
 Well, specifically one wonder: the fact that public universities here are free.
 From CNN to the Washington Post to CBS News, the underlying narrative has focused on the fact that Germany is giving away what so many of us (or our parent's) have paid dearly for.
 Eight Hours and Change even made it in, featuring in a piece from DNAinfo Chicago on the opportunities for Americans to study in Germany.

 Many of these pieces have focused on the financial implications almost exclusively, as exemplified by CNN's lede: "If you want a world-class education without the hefty price tag it usually carries, it's time you pack your bags and head to Germany".
 Gabrielle Heinen-Kjajic, Lower Saxony's Minister for Science and Culture, has also featured prominently, thanks her effective encapsulation of this perspective in her statement about the decision to get rid of tuition fees, saying it was made "because we do not want higher education which depends on the wealth of the parents".

 This sentiment is echoed by Hamburg’s senator for science Dorothee Stapelfeldt, but she adds a few points in her remarks that are important for anyone thinking about taking advantage of the German government's largess.